Nyabsi/blog/blogs/pico-4-ultra-review.md

 ## Pico Motion Trackers

-The Pico Motion Trackers are affordable Full Body Tracking solution which uses combination of IR-Constellation for calibration and IMU trackers with a ML model for pose prediction, it can track all the 11 joints of human body.
+The Pico Motion Trackers are affordable Full Body Tracking solution which uses combination of IR-Constellation for calibration & drift correction and IMU with a machine learning model for pose prediction, it can track 24 joints of human body.

 Currently the Pico 4 Ultra supports up to 3 Motion Trackers which you can pair through the Tracker application following the on screen instructions.